 Celiac disease is an autoimmune disorder that currently affects about 1% of the population.
 If you have celiac disease, when you eat gluten, your body reacts like you've ingested a pathogen (something that can harm you).
 This activates your immune system which releases specific antibodies including tissue transglutaminase antibody (TTG), endomysial antibody (EMA), and deamidated gliadin peptide (DGP).

 When doctors perform a serologic blood test to screen for celiac disease, these are the antibodies they're looking for.
 A small biopsy is taken from the small intestine to confirm the disorder.

-If your doctor confirms you have celiac disease, you’ll need to follow a strict gluten-free diet for life to prevent long-term damage to your body.
+If your doctor confirms you have celiac disease, you'll need to avoid gluten by following a strict gluten-free diet for life to prevent long-term damage to your body.